iiab/iiab/roles/calibre-web/README.rst

 --------------
 Calibre-web stores its configuration into SQLite database file /library/calibre-web/metadata.db.
 The content is stored in various folders under /library/calibre-web.
 Please backup the files before upgrading.
-Also set calibre-web_provision varilable to False before upgrading.
+Also set calibre_web_provision varilable to False before upgrading.

 Known Issues
 ------------